What does it mean to groom a ferret?

 It is a good idea to provide your ferret proper dental care.
 Dental care consists of regular teeth checkups, removing debris, and taking care of the ferret’s gums.
 If you feed your ferret with kibble, then you should check his teeth and gums every now and then.
 Every few weeks you should brush your ferret’s teeth so you can remove plaque buildup made by that type of nutrition.
 If you feed your ferret with raw meat nutrition that consists of meat, organs, and bones, then you don’t have to brush his teeth.
 They are removing debris by chewing on the bones and they are strengthening the muscles in their jaws too.
 But, you still have to observe them and make sure they are all in a good shape.

 Before you brush your ferret’s teeth is it a good idea to get him used to the fact that you will put your finger in his mouth.
 So, first, grab his head and gently start massaging his jaw and gums on the outside of the mouth.
 When he doesn’t fight that anymore, you can start brushing the actual teeth.
 That includes a special toothpaste recommended by your vet and a small toothbrush (for cats is OK) also vet-approved.
 Brushing should happen twice a month.
-If you want to read my dental guide, read my post about brushing ferret’s teeth.

 Check Your Ferret For Fleas